 For many Pennsylvanians with federal or federally backed loans, the answer is no (at least in the short-run).
 For example, the Federal Housing Finance Agency ("FHFA") (Fannie Mae and Freddie Mac-backed loans), FHA, VA, and USDA have all issued moratoriums on foreclosures and evictions.
 However, foreclosures are possible for most mortgages that are not federally backed.

 It depends on what type of mortgage loan you have.
 If you have a government-backed mortgage, such as an FHA, VA, USDA loan, or a loan backed by Fannie Mae, Freddie Mac, the lender must offer you a forbearance.
 Typically, banks are offering three-month forbearances that can be renewed for up to a year.
 The specific payback options include adding the forbearance amount to the end of the loan (deferral), paying back the full amount in a lump sum, or a payment plan.
-About 75% of all mortgage loans fall into the government-backed category.
+At least 70% of all mortgage loans fall into the government-backed category.
 This program has been extended through Jun, 30, 2021.
 Borrowers who obtained a forbearance before June 30, 2020, may obtain up to six more months of forbearance.

 If your mortgage loan is not government-backed, there is no forbearance requirement.
 However, some such lenders are offering forbearances.
 Note that these lenders are not required to allow you to tack the forbearance amount to the end of the loan.
 Therefore, even if the lender offers a forbearance, be sure that you understand the repayment terms before accepting it.